Arada/contact-me/README.md

 # Contact Me

-Feel free to open a new Issue to get in touch.✌
+Feel free to open a new issue to get in touch.✌